Kate Hudson: 1996–2001: Beginnings and Almost Famous

 At age 11, Hudson performed on stage at the Santa Monica Playhouse.
-She made her film debut in the dramedy Desert Blue (1998), and subsequently appeared in the romantic comedy 200 Cigarettes (1999).
-She took on the roles of a college student in the psychological thriller Gossip, the lesbian daughter of the titular character in the dramedy Dr. T & the Women and one of the leading roles in the romantic comedy About Adam, all of which were released during 2000.
+She made her film debut with a small role the comedy-drama Desert Blue (1998), and then appeared in the romantic comedy 200 Cigarettes (1999).
+She took on the roles of a college student in the psychological thriller Gossip, the lesbian daughter of the titular character in the romantic-comedy Dr. T & the Women and one of the leading roles in the romantic comedy About Adam, all of which were released during 2000.

-Her breakthrough came with the role of a veteran groupie in Cameron Crowe's semi-autobiographical dramedy Almost Famous (2000).
+Her breakthrough came with the role of a veteran groupie in Cameron Crowe's semi-autobiographical comedy-drama Almost Famous (2000).
 She "hung in and had turned down leads in other movies just to play the part" and soon obtained it "because of her loyalty", according to Crowe.
 For her performance, she won the Golden Globe Award for Best Supporting Actress at the 58th Golden Globe Awards and was nominated for an Academy Award for Best Supporting Actress at the 73rd Academy Awards.
 Entertainment Weekly put it on its end-of-the-decade, "best-of" list, saying, "This power ballad of a movie also happens to be Crowe's greatest (and most personal) film thanks to the golden gods of Stillwater and their biggest fan, Kate Hudson's incomparable Penny Lane."
 She worked hard in avoiding association with her well-known parents, as she did not want to be perceived as someone who "rode on somebody's coattails".